Introduction

 Accounting for Ground Variations

-- Ground Assessment: Uneven subgrades mean you’ll likely need more concrete to achieve a level surface.
+- Ground Assessment: Uneven subgrades mean you’ll likely need more concrete to create a level surface.

-- Volume Increase: Measure the most significant variations in your project area.
-You may need to adjust your total volume calculation upwards by a percentage based on these variations to ensure you have enough material.
+- Volume Increase: Measure the biggest variations in your project area.
+You might need to increase your total volume calculation by a percentage based on these variations to ensure you have enough material.

 Project Site Conditions